amitnautiyal1600/webshop_api/README.md

 - Now open postman(https://www.postman.com/downloads/) to test the API.

-# Please check the Api created in the Project listed Below.
+# Please check the API Endpoints created in the Project listed Below.
-### Also prrject main directory contain a passport exported json file which you can import to get all the route and filled data.
+### Also project main directory contain a passport exported json file which you can import to get all the route and filled data.
 #### All Routes apart from login and registration are protected.